Jason-B-Jiang/where-is-iss/README.md

 2. The Glue job for computing average speed for previous day will fail if this project is deployed between 12:00 AM - 1:30 AM UTC, as there will be no previous day location data recorded.

 3. AWS QuickSight is a more obvious + direct choice for creating a visualization from the Redshift tables, but I opted for Google Looker Studio instead due to the cost of using QuickSight.

+4. Project deployment and teardown can be further automated through a tool like Terraform.

+5. This project obviously has more moving parts / complexity than required, as my main goal for this project was to explore a variety of AWS tools.